BlueAmulet/LogNeuter/thunderstore/README.md

 ## Changelog
 <details>
 <summary>Click to expand</summary>

+### 1.0.2
+Fixed patching logs from classes other than Assembly-CSharp.
+Fixed patching not applying if only regex patches were used.
+Blocked trying to patch LogException.

 ### 1.0.1
 Added versioning to the config, a warning message will appear if the config version is different than expected.